gp86041/myprojects/project1.md

 test3<-cor(test2, method="spearman")
 ```

 **test3** is the third data holder for storing results from the correlation test.
-We did assume that either the peakflow or cumulative rainfall is non-normal distribution.
+We did assume that either the peak flow or cumulative rainfall is non-normal distribution.
 Thus, we used the spearman correlation.

 - IV.
 Print results.